Confused about nurse revalidation?

 2. 35 CPD Hours (20 Participatory)

 You must maintain accurate records of the CPD you have undertaken.
-These records must contain the CPD method;
+These records must contain:

 – A description of the topic and how it related to your practice

 – The dates on which the activity was undertaken

 – The number of hours (including the number of participatory hours)

 – The identification of the part of the code most relevant to the activity

 – Evidence that you undertook the CPD activity

 The NMC does not set any formal conditions on what does and does not constitute valid CPD.
 The only requirement is that any CPD undertaken produces learning outcomes that are relevant to your area of practice.